 ICORN makes an overall assessment of each applicant’s needs.
 To enable us to assess your application properly, to understand your case, and to determine whether you are eligible for a residency in one of ICORN's member cities, it is important that you provide all the information and documentation requested in the application form, including two, 2, references.
 We ask that the ICORN Reference Form (also available in the right column on this page) is used.
 Incomplete applications will not be considered.

-- If you are unable to fill in the form yourself, a contact person may submit the application on your behalf.
+- If you are unable to fill in the form yourself, a trusted contact person may submit the application on your behalf.
+Please inform ICORN of the identity of your contact person, and your relationship.

-- If ICORN’S Administration Centre should not contact you directly, please state this clearly in the application form.
+- If ICORN’S Administration Centre should not (for security reasons) contact you directly, please state this clearly in the application form.

 - If you are unable to communicate with us in English, or if someone else has translated the information on your application form for you, please let us know.

 - We cannot receive zip-files.
 If you have heavy files, please send in multiple e-mails instead of compressing the files

 - The application form is currently available in English.
-Applications may be scanned and submitted to ICORN at firstname.lastname@example.org or sent by surface mail to:
+Applications may be submitted to ICORN at email@example.com or sent by surface mail to:

 P.O.
 Box: 310

-3. You will be contacted and informed of the result of the assessment as soon as the application has been processed.
-This may take some time, and we encourage you to investigate other opportunities while waiting for ICORN to approve or decline your application.
-LINK Resources.
+3. You will be contacted and informed of the result of the assessment as soon as it is completed.
+Please be aware that the assessment process can take some time, and we urge you to also search for other opportunities while waiting - especially if your situation is urgent!

 4. ICORN relies on updated information about your work and situation.
 Please make sure to keep ICORN updated of any changes to your situation (i.e. resettlement, moving, refugee status, new threats, new family members and so on).

 How long do I have to wait for an answer to my application?